How to Make a Resin Pendant – The Easy Way

 Pour your resin into a pendant cavity.

-Step 5: Add buttons
+Step 5: Add fun stuff

 placing buttons in mold cavity

-Drop buttons into the resin.
+Drop cool things like buttons into the resin.

 adjusting button placement in mold cavity

-You can use your stir stick to move them around.
+Use your stir stick to move them around.

 Sometimes trapped bubbles can come up to the surface later.
 Be sure to check your resin pendant again in 20 to 30 minutes to look for any new bubbles.